 Death

-A breach of IP
+A breach of intellectual property

-Conduct that is considered illegal
+Any conduct that is deemed illegal

 Does This Clause Completely Remove My Liability?